tewidis/CTP/markdown/recursive_descent_parsing.md

 ## More of Left Recursion

-1. Remove left conversion by converting from BNF to EBNF
+1. Remove left recursion by converting from BNF to EBNF
 2. If a grammar is left recursive we must first rewrite it to make it right recursive
     * Simple immediate left recursion